walter74ucla/GA-Homework-1-hw-unix-cli-practice/README.md

 * Paste the answer to each numbered question (i.e. the command(s) that accomplished the task) in `commands.txt` once you get it to work.

+* Remember, you can learn about any Unix command by typing `man` and then the command name.
+E.g., `man ls`.
+Type `Q` to get out of the Manual page ("man page") viewer.

 ## Part I: Set the Scene